euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 This should not result in "read-only re-entrancy" problems, because each individual operation will leave these lists in a consistent state.
 In particular, for a controller to be released, that controller itself must invoke the release, which typically means the debt has been repaid.

 If an external contract attempted to read the collateral or controller states of an account in order to enforce some policy of its own, then it is possible that a user could defer its liquidity check, repay the loan, invoke the external contract, and then re-take the loan.
-In this case the external contract would see the controller as being released.
+In this case, the external contract would see the controller as being released.
 However, this same action could be done outside of a checks-deferrable call by simply taking a flash loan from an external system, rather than using the checks-deferrable call.